droidconKE/chai/README.md

 To Implement chai,

-See the example implementation that  exists by running chaidemo that contains the various implementations of the elements of the design system.
+See the example implementation that  exists by running [chaidemo] that contains the various implementations of the elements of the design system.

-The specific components have documentation fused in as in any other code project
+### [Running Project]
+Known issue with gradle:
+- If you run into an error when building project, ist probably a false negative.
+- Run(Or just press green play icon on android studio from the left here:
+ `./gradlew sync` and output complete html report should not display errors then `./gradlew tasks` to see a list of tasks you can run from the root of the project

+or just press the gradle icon with the downward arrow at the top right of android studio to sync project with gradle files and you should be ok.

 ### [Tasks 🚧]
 - [ ] Documentation